maxh/maxheinritz.com/_posts/2022-07-25-dependency-graph.md

 The concepts of "upstream" and "downstream" are defined in relation to the flow of information, which is distinct from dependencies.
 The terminology is a bit confusing here because upstream/downstream doesn't always match the vertical placement of modules in the dependency diagram.

-When information is flowing up the dependency hierarchy (e.g. with events), we can say that:
+When information is flowing up the dependency graph (e.g. with events), we can say that:

-- Information starts in B and then flows "up the hierarchy" to A
+- Information starts in B and then flows "up the graph" to A
 - A is downstream of B
 - B is upstream of A

-When information is flowing down the dependency hierarchy (e.g. with API call), we can say that:
+When information is flowing down the dependency graph (e.g. with API call), we can say that:

-- Information starts in A and then flows "down the hierarchy" to B
+- Information starts in A and then flows "down the graph" to B
 - A is upstream of B
 - B is downstream of A